andredumas/puppet-play/doc/play:stage.md

-play::service
+play::stage
 ==============

-Resource representing a Play application started as a service.
+Compiles and prepares a Play application to run in a production environment as a system service.

 Actions
 -------